Continuing Education Activity

-- US to rule out an ectopic pregnancy
+- Pelvic ultrasound (US) should be done to rule out an ectopic pregnancy.

-- CT scan to assess for fluid collection in the pelvis, retained byproducts, adnexal mass
+- Computed tomography (CT) scan should be done to assess for fluid collection in the pelvis, retained byproducts, and adnexal mass.

 Treatment / Management

-Patients with a triad of pain, bleeding, low-grade fever should be volume resuscitated with intravenous crystalloids, pain treated with either non-steroidal anti-inflammatory drugs or opioids, and broad-spectrum antibiotics must be started immediately, preferably intravenously.
+In addition to volume resuscitation, patients with a triad of pain, bleeding, low-grade fever should be treated for pain with either non-steroidal anti-inflammatory drugs or opioids, and broad-spectrum antibiotics must be started immediately, preferably intravenously.
 In most cases, the patient will require the evacuation of blood clots and/or retained products of conception.
-Thus an early Ob/Gyn consultation must be sought.
+Thus an early Ob/Gyn consultation should be sought.

-In a hemodynamically stable patient, pelvic ultrasonography must be obtained to look for retained products of conception, failed abortion, continued pregnancy, or ectopic pregnancy.
+In a hemodynamically stable patient, pelvic ultrasonography should be obtained to look for retained products of conception, failed abortion, continued pregnancy, or ectopic pregnancy.

 - Renal stone